All Episodes

 I have no idea why.

-My parents were not overly political, but when I was young, I was drawn to conservative thought and talk radio, and and I would listen and I'd follow, and I was interested in the Cold War, and I followed every minute of Reagan's presidency.
+My parents were not overly political, but when I was young, I was drawn to conservative thought and talk radio, and I would listen and I'd follow, and I was interested in the Cold War, and I followed every minute of Reagan's presidency.

 Anyway, so the president goes there today and he speaks to this crowd of young people.

-He just pretty much threw a lot of the speech by the side, did a lot of ad libbing, had a lot of fun, and was just being his fun combative self, and the crowd absolutely loved it.
+He just pretty much threw a lot of the speech by the side, did a lot of ad-libbing, had a lot of fun, and was just being his fun combative self.

 Here's part of it.

-Because you know, I kept trying to say why is this?
+Because, you know, I kept trying to say, why is this?

-But it's it's just there.
+But it's just there.

 So the great enthusiasm, you know, you're sitting back, you're watching television.

-Maybe I don't have to vote today, we just won the presidency.
+Maybe I don't have to vote today.

 And then we get clobbered, and we can't let that happen.

-We get blobbered in 18, and we can't let that happen.
+We get clobbered in 18, and we can't let that happen only because we are so happy.

-We passed so many things.
+We pass so many things.

-Honestly, and I say I'll use the word my administration as opposed to me.
+Honestly, and I say, I'll use the word my administration as opposed to me.

 My administration, I think, has had the most successful first year in the history of the presidency.